 4.1 Exploitation.

 Marriage and family therapists who are in a supervisory role are aware of their influential positions with respect to students and supervisees, and they avoid exploiting the trust and dependency of such persons.
 Therapists, therefore, make every effort to avoid conditions and multiple relationships that could impair professional objectivity or increase the risk of exploitation.
 When the risk of impairment or exploitation exists due to conditions or multiple roles, therapists take appropriate precautions.

 4.2 Therapy with Students or Supervisees.

 Marriage and family therapists do not provide therapy to current students or supervisees.

 4.3 Sexual Intimacy with Students or Supervisees.

 Marriage and family therapists do not engage in sexual intimacy with students or supervisees during the evaluative or training relationship between the therapist and student or supervisee.
-If a supervisor engages in sexual activity with a former supervisee, the burden of proof shifts to the supervisor to demonstrate that there has been no exploitation or injury to the supervisee.

 4.4 Oversight of Supervisee Competence.

 Marriage and family therapists do not permit students or supervisees to perform or to hold themselves out as competent to perform professional services beyond their training, level of experience, and competence.

 4.5 Oversight of Supervisee Professionalism.

 Marriage and family therapists take reasonable measures to ensure that services provided by supervisees are professional.